JiaGUOCV/JiaGUOCV.github.io/contact.md

 * Candidates must have obtained their PhD within the past two years.

 ### Visiting Students
-* The duration of the stay is flexible, but the student must be dedicated to completing a research project with the intention of publishing as the first author.
+* The length of the stay is up to negotiation, although the student is expected to be dedicated fully to completing a research project for publication as the first author.
 * The student’s current research topic should closely align with the focus of our research team.
 * Visiting students are expected to meet the same daily requirements as other laboratory members.